anshu-sharma-devops/key-learning-of-cloud-and-devops/01-terraform/README.md

 This repository documents my hands-on path to learning **Infrastructure as Code** with Terraform on AWS — replacing manual, click-through console setups with version-controlled, repeatable, and scalable infrastructure defined entirely in code.

-Each phase builds on the last: starting with a single EC2 instance, then adding networking, remote state, multi-server architecture, load balancing, CI/CD infrastructure, and now **reusable Terraform modules** — with production-grade, multi-environment deployments as the final destination.
+Each phase builds on the last: starting with a single EC2 instance, then adding networking, remote state, multi-server architecture, load balancing, CI/CD infrastructure, and now Each phase builds upon the previous one, starting with a single EC2 instance and gradually introducing networking, remote state management, multi-server infrastructure, load balancing, Jenkins infrastructure, reusable Terraform modules, and finally a production-style, environment-based infrastructure using Development and Production configurations.

+The journey demonstrates how Terraform evolves from simple Infrastructure as Code examples into enterprise-ready cloud infrastructure that is modular, reusable, scalable, and maintainable.

 > 🔄 **This is a living repository** — new phases are added as I progress.
 Check back for updates.